SeaQL/seaql.github.io/StarfishQL/blog/2022-04-01-introducing-starfish-ql.md

                 <h3>Number of crates without Dependants</h3>
             </div>
             <div className="card__body">
-                <p>There are in total 53,910 out of 79,972 crates, or 67%, of the crates have no dependants.</p>
+                <p>53,910 out of 79,972 crates, or 67% of the crates, have no dependants, i.e. no other crates depend on them.</p>
                 <p>
                     e.g.&nbsp;
                     <a href="https://crates.io/crates/a" target="_blank">a</a>,&nbsp;
                     <a href="https://crates.io/crates/a-" target="_blank">a-</a>,&nbsp;
                     <a href="https://crates.io/crates/a-bot" target="_blank">a-bot</a>,&nbsp;
+                    ...,&nbsp;
                     <a href="https://crates.io/crates/zzp-tools" target="_blank">zzp-tools</a>,&nbsp;
                     <a href="https://crates.io/crates/zzz" target="_blank">zzz</a>,&nbsp;
                     <a href="https://crates.io/crates/z_table" target="_blank">z_table</a>
                 </p>
+                <p>We imagine many of those crates are binaries/executables, if only we could figure out a way to check that... 🤔</p>
             </div>
         </div>
     </div>